ShiftyTS/ForTwo/README.md

 5. Configure Firebase:

    - Add your Firebase configuration files to the project as instructed by Firebase documentation.
-   - Update the Firebase configuration in the `AppDelegate.swift` file.

 6. Build and run the app in Xcode.